pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 >
 > – Darth Bane, The Rule of Two

-This post tells about my experiences with Golang, and announces one project I've been working on recently.
+This post tells about my experiences with Go programming language, and announces one project I've been working on recently.

 <!--more-->